shylaagrawal/Genre-Music-Classification-Research/README.md

 # 6. Conclusion

-This study evaluated the cross-domain robustness of a standard CNN trained on GTZAN when applied to the MTG-Jamendo corpus.
-The drop in accuracy to 46.6% quantifies the dangers of deploying benchmark-trained models in the wild.
-Our results highlight two primary failure modes in domain transfer.
-First, timbral confusion: genres defined by instrumentation (Country, Metal) effectively collapse into the dominant "Rock" super-category when training data is limited.
-Second, conservative bias: the model failed to generalize the diverse sub-styles of Pop and Jazz found in modern datasets, defaulting to high-precision but low-recall behavior.

-We conclude that while GTZAN remains useful for pedagogical benchmarking, models trained solely upon it lack the semantic robustness required for real-world tagging.
-Future work should prioritize training on weakly-labeled, large-scale datasets (like MSD or FMA) to prevent the overfitting of genre boundaries to specific dataset recording artifacts.
+This study demonstrates that a standard GTZAN-trained CNN, while performing adequately on its benchmark, exhibits substantial performance degradation when applied to MTG-Jamendo.
+The overall accuracy dropped to 46.6%, revealing two key failure modes in cross-domain generalization:

+1) Dominant-category over-reliance: Less-represented genres such as country, metal, and disco frequently collapsed into the more dominant Rock label.
+2) Conservative prediction bias: Genres with diverse sub-styles, including pop and jazz, were systematically under-predicted, resulting in high precision but low recall.

+These findings highlight a critical risk for developers and researchers who use off-the-shelf, benchmark-trained models from platforms like Hugging Face: strong reported performance on canonical datasets does not guarantee reliable real-world behavior.
+Future work should prioritize training on large-scale, weakly-labeled datasets and evaluating models across multiple, diverse music collections to ensure robustness and fairness in real-world music tagging applications.

 # 7. References